Space Station Support

 Extra-Vehicular Tech Demo outside the ISS

-As the next challenge, GITAI’s extra-vehicular autonomous robot will be deployed on the external environment of the Bishop Airlock in 2023.
+As the next challenge, GITAI’s extra-vehicular autonomous robot will be deployed on the external environment of Bishop Airlock in 2023.
 In this technology demonstration, GITAI’s 1.5m-long autonomous dual robotic arm system “S2” seeks to autonomously execute In-space Servicing, Assembly, and Manufacturing (ISAM) exposed to the harsh space environment, outside the ISS.

 GITAI has already successfully tested this same model autonomous robot in the Japanese Aerospace Exploration Agency’s (JAXA) 8m class thermal vacuum chamber in February of 2022.
 By demonstrating this technology in space, GITAI aims to achieve NASA’s Technology Readiness Level 7 (confirmation of the feasibility of the technology as a system in space).
 The below figure shows the overview of this technology demonstration.